FrankDZIKOUK/FrankDzikouk/README.md

-# Hello, I'm Frank Dzikouk! 👋
+# Hello, I'm Frank DZIKOUK! 👋

 I'm a passionate quantitative finance student with a Bachelor’s in Mathematics, currently pursuing my studies at École Polytechnique.
 My interests lie at the intersection of mathematics and quantitative finance, where I enjoy tackling complex problems with rigorous analysis and computational tools.
 Welcome to my GitHub, where I share projects that reflect my academic journey and enthusiasm for applied mathematics!